pesalerno/PUMAgenomics/README.md

 	awk '{print $2495,$2800,$5456,$5556,$7894,$8230,$8875,$10204,$11417,$11493,$12255,$12277}' puma-FINAL.stru > blacklist-PCAdapt-b

-Which generates a line of the loci, you do find space (.) and replace with new line (\n) and you get your final blacklist file for excluding SNPs based on PCAdapt.
+Which generates a line of the loci, the doing find *"space"* and replace with *"new line"* (\n) we obtained our final blacklist file for excluding SNPs based on PCAdapt.

 Basic ***adegenet*** and population stats analyses for the best filtering schemes